top of page

 Becoming_Tom_Thomson_72dpi.jpg

-An actor researches a character for a feature film which is inspired by Canadian wilderness painter Tom Thomson who died mysteriously in Algonquin Park in 1917.
+An actor researches a character for a feature film inspired by Canadian wilderness painter Tom Thomson who died mysteriously in Algonquin Park in 1917.

 Becoming Tom Thomson had its world premiere at Cinéfest Sudbury International Film Festival in September 2022 where it received the Outstanding Northern Ontario Short Film Award.